ostdotcom/website-docupony/slate-ost-api-references/source/index.html.md

 ```
 For GET calls to `/users-kyc-detail/{{user_id}}` the data.result\_type is the string "user\_kyc\_detail" and the key in data is dependent on the setting done by the KYC client's in their admin management dashboard.

-If the setting to send KYC data is `ON` then the key data.user\_kyc\_detail is an array of returned **user\_kyc\_detail** object if a valid user identifier was provided.
+If the setting to send KYC data is `ON` then the key data.user\_kyc\_detail is an **user\_kyc\_detail** object if a valid user identifier was provided.

-If the setting to send KYC data is `OFF` then the key data.user\_kyc is an array of returned objects with a few default fields if a valid user identifier was provided.
+If the setting to send KYC data is `OFF` then the key data.user\_kyc is an object with a few default fields if a valid user identifier was provided.